-According to the Small Business Administration (SBA), 20% of small business fail in the first year.
+According to the Small Business Administration (SBA), 20% of small businesses fail in the first year.
 After just five years, that number jumps to a whopping 50%.

-Fortunately, there’s a readily available remedy for this problem: accountants for small business.
-With years of expertise on small business finances, a professional accountant can help you makes it past that elusive five-year mark (and beyond).
+Fortunately, there’s a readily available remedy for this problem: accountants for small businesses.
+With years of expertise in small business finances, a professional accountant can help you makes it past that elusive five-year mark (and beyond).

 Of course, hiring an accountant is easier said than done when you’re a first-time entrepreneur.
-To explain how accountants for small business can help you find long-term success, we’ve broken things down.
+To explain how accountants for small businesses can help you find long-term success, we’ve broken things down.

 In short, accountants make sense of the numbers to help you make important decisions.
 And with an accountant acting as a strategic business advisor and decision-maker, you can spend more time running your company.

 It’s clear that the job of an accountant is to tackle the financial side of things, but how does that actually help your business?
 Below are the top seven ways that accountants can set your small business up for success.

 1. Getting Your Business Off the Ground

 Amidst the chaos of getting your business up and running, setting up a proper accounting system is likely the last thing on your mind.
 When you hire an accountant during the early stages, you have someone who can find the right software, get the books in order, and set up a proper accounting system from day one.
 Having things organized early on will save you from major headaches down the line, such as cleaning up the books ahead of tax time or switching payroll systems.